Backup destinations

 Unplug freely

 When you disconnect the drive, Tusk notes the time and pauses syncing to that destination.
-The file table still shows the last known status for every file on that drive — you always know what was on it when it was last connected.
+The file table still shows the last known status for every file on that drive.
+You always know what was on it when it was last connected.

 4